torresszy/Python_projects_samples/linear_regression/README.txt

-# CS121 Linear regression assignment
+Linear regression Program

-regression.py: Python file where you will write your code.
+regression.py: Main Python file.
+  - For privacy reason, only function headers are included

 util.py: Python file with several helper functions, some of which
          you will need to use in your code.